 14. Make certain that each of my Old-Style Siamese, upon being released to his new owner, is accompanied by the following:

-leaves to ensure the well-being of the feline and to answer questions the
+feline leaves to ensure the well-being of the feline and to answer

-other exhibitors and their cats, remembering that I as well as my cat represent
+of other exhibitors and their cats, remembering that I as well as my

 B. It is my responsibility to promptly notify a member of the PREOSSIA Ethics Committee if I am engaged in a transaction with a member of PREOSSIA and am convinced that that member has violated the Code.
 However, if it is not clear whether the member has violated the Code and there is a dispute between us, it is my responsibility to try to resolve the dispute with the member privately before taking the matter to the Ethics Committee.

 C. If I am involved in a complaint, I may be asked to submit to the Ethics Committee copies of documents that the Code requires me to maintain, such as sales contracts, registration papers, veterinary records, and pedigrees (see sections I and III).
 I agree to comply with such requests.

 D. Members of the Ethics Committee and Voting Members may not take an active part in decisions regarding Code violations that personally affect them.

 Legitimate exceptions to this Code of Ethics may arise.
 Any member may petition for an exception by submitting a statement to the Ethics Committee describing the situation and why the member believes an exception to the Code of Ethics should be made.
 Any member of the Ethics Committee may elect to present the petition to the Voting Membership, the body that is the ultimate authority on the Code of Ethics.
 However, a unanimous decision rendered by the Ethics Committee on a member petition is final.

 The Ethics Committee may be contacted by writing to: